Some universal concepts will ensure a good design for your website. And If you don’t follow good practices you can easily destroy your website trust.

-And to make this happen, you need to make your visitors trust in you.
+And to make this happen, you need to make your visitors trust you.

 What you should remember:

-- More options do not equal to more sales, most of the times, less is more.
+- More options do not equal more sales, most of the time, less is more.

 - One page, one goal.
 You should offer a few options for your visitors, you should focus on offering only a few important options that are important for your website.